Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Monarchies involve nobility—royalty—where bloodline is the key to succession of power.
 Through the death of a king or queen, a succeeding prince or princess ascends the throne.
 This can last for a few generations or many centuries.
 Generally, monarchies are eventually replaced, either violently or peacefully, with the king or queen permitted to retain minimal power.

 Dictatorships and totalitarian governments are usually created through violence, by coup or revolution.
 They are often short-lived because something similar—or a democracy—quickly replaces them.

 But as bad as democracy may be, it is far better than any other form of government in the hands of men.
-Democracy at least attempts to insure more individual “freedoms” than other kinds of humanly-devised government.
+Democracy at least attempts to ensure more individual “freedoms” than other kinds of humanly devised government.